at-manos/at-manos.github.io/_posts/2025-05-29-pope-network-metrics.md

 Unlike eigenvector centrality, betweenness centrality didn't predict the papal outcome, with the eventual Pope Leo XIV not appearing in its top-5.

+# Conclusion

+So, which one is right?
+Did they really predict the pope?
+Well, if you pick eigenvector centrality, then *he was* at the top of that list.

+However, these are just a subset of the many ways we can measure "importance" in a network.
+There’s no single, universal metric—what counts as "important" depends entirely on the question you’re asking.

+Is the most connected person the most powerful?
+Or is the bridge who links otherwise disconnected groups more vital?
+For example, Anders Arborelius ranked highest by betweenness centrality—not because he was the loudest voice, but because possibly, as the first Swedish cardinal and one of the few multilingual connectors, he acts as a bridge to communities that might otherwise be left out.

+Ultimately, every metric tells its own story about influence, connection, and power.
+Whether you’re predicting popes, ranking web pages, or just trying to understand your own friend group, it all depends on what you decide "importance" really means.

 If you would like to read more, please head over to the original press publication[^1].
 I don't believe any technical paper has been put out by them as of yet, but I could be wrong.